roman-milk/roman-milk.github.io/dirty-susan.md

+===

- ****** Dirty Susan ****** bygeronimo_appleby© At the same time, with Michael berating Amy, an incredulous Stephanie cried: "You brought her here?
+At the same time, with Michael berating Amy, an incredulous Stephanie cried: "You brought her here?
 You expect me to go with you and her?"
 Stephanie shook her head, flabbergasted, and, spluttering with outrage, added, "You've humiliated me, Michael.
 Turned me into a needy and desperate woman and I hate you for it."

  There was a raucous laugh from Susan while Ray muttered, "Fucking hell, it's a fucking freakshow."